Carbatrol; Epitol; Equetro; TEGretol; TEGretol-XR

 - Feeling tired or weak.

-- You may sprinkle contents of capsule on applesauce.
-Have your child swallow right away without chewing and follow with water or juice.
+- You may sprinkle contents of capsule on applesauce or other soft food.
+Do not chew.
+Swallow right away and follow with water or juice.

 - Shake well before use.